 I heard a recording of the audio as a child, played for me by one of the most amazing teachers a young reader could ever ask for.
 I won’t link it here.
 I heard it once.
 I have no desire to hear it ever again.
 I will link to the official NASA report.

 I remember the first lunar landing.
 The lead up to it, anyway.
-Apparently I fell asleep just as Neal Armstrong descended the lander ladder and uttered those famous words “Okay.
+Apparently I fell asleep just as Neal Armstrong uttered those famous first words from the surface of the Moon, “Okay.
 Engine stop.”
 Later I was one of those glued to the TV during the harrowing Apollo 13 mission.

 “Houston, we have a problem.”